-Although accidents are inevitable, we can decrease (or even eliminate) the likelihood to happen.
-One of the best ways to do this is to be mindful on your surroundings.
+Although accidents are inevitable, we can decrease (or even eliminate) the likelihood of accidents to happen.
+One of the best ways to do this is to be mindful of your surroundings.

-You can’t expect to be safe if you go alone 1 AM in the morning in the outskirts with lots of drunk locals.
+You can’t expect to be safe if you go alone at 1 AM in the morning on the outskirts with lots of drunk locals.
 Not a good idea.

 Likewise, it doesn’t make sense if you wear jewelry and show it off publicly.
 You might not be wearing it again.

 Mindfulness is being aware in the present with yourself and with other people.
 Of course, this shouldn’t interfere with your activities.
-You should know it yourself if it is not safe (then you need to avoid) so it won’t cause you any harm.
+You should know yourself if it is not safe (then you need to avoid it) so it won’t cause you any harm.

 This is not to exaggerate.
 We will never know when a serious incident hits us – maybe not at this time (who wants to?) but eventually, it will.